Seann0425/LeetCode-cpp/README.md

-# WARNING
-This project contains many poorly implemented solutions
-Please avoid as soon as possible
+This project mainly documents my personal approaches to solving problems.
+It may include many immature coding practices, so please consider them with discretion.